-As discussed in Note 8 to the financial statements, the School's current liabilities exceed its current assets by \$495,671 as of June 30, 2017.
-The School's Management plan is to implement strategies to improve and balance its liquidity needs which is further described in Note 8.
+As discussed in Note 8 to the financial statements, the School's current liabilities exceed its current assets by \$319,563 as of June 30, 2018.
+The School's Management has implemented cost reduction activities to improve its liquidity needs.
 Our opinion is not modified with respect to this matter.